Common Terms in Cold Chain

 - Each refrigerator must be equipped with a thermometer and other mandatory indicators.

-For further details on arrangement of vaccines with specific rules for using front or top-opening refrigerators, read WHO’s Immunization in Practice: A practical guide for health staff.
+For further details on arrangement of vaccines with specific rules for using front or top-opening refrigerators, read WHO’s Immunisation in Practice: A practical guide for health staff.

 Cold chain equipment needs periodic maintenance and repairs.
 Maintenance should be planned from the moment of installation by defining a regular schedule of basic tasks to be implemented by on-site workers.